-In accordance with the co-ordinated admissions policy, on 1 March 2021 the Local Authority will make the formal offer of a place to parents or carers on behalf of the Academy Trust.
+In accordance with the co-ordinated admissions policy, on 1 March 2025 the Local Authority will make the formal offer of a place to parents or carers on behalf of the Academy Trust.

-The onus is on parents to contact the Local Authority by their specified date (expected to be around 16 March 2021) to either accept or decline the offer of a place.
+The onus is on parents to contact the Local Authority by their specified date of 15 March 2025 to either accept or decline the offer of a place.
 This will in no way affect parents' right to appeal for a place at another school.
 Harrow Council will write to all parents who have not accepted or declined an offer giving them a further 7 days.
 If no response is received a further letter will be sent to advise that the place has been withdrawn.
 Unaccepted places will be allocated to other applicants.